 - i.
 Gather as much evidence as possible about the concern without increasing the risk to the potential victim - ii.
 Consult with Be Slavery Free for their recommended course of action - iii.
-Raise this issue internally with senior management and the brand to determine the best course of action - iv.
-Depending on the specific concern, thereafter we will best endeavour to work with the factory to resolve any concerns and continue to monitor the factory as a high-risk factory going forward - v.
-Where applicable we will identify other users of the factory to discuss their experience/raise their awareness - vi.
-Continue to monitor factory and "perform follow up reviews as necessary
+Raise this issue internally with senior management and relevant brand to determine the best course of action - iv.
+Depending on the specific concern, we will nwork with the factory to resolve any concerns and continue to monitor the factory as a high-risk factory going forward - $\textbf{v.} \ \ \text{Where applicable we will identify other users of the factory to discuss their experience/raise their awareness}$ - vi.
+Continue to monitor factory and perform follow up reviews as necessary